I died on the 17th of April 2018, and it was all my fault.

 “East of that spot,” Cain said and drew nearer.
 “Now that I think of it, the animal may have been attacked by a wolf or bear.”

 I stumbled out of the way and fell on my butt when they walked past me.
 The two men were nearly giants—over eight feet tall.

-The Cain dude slowed his steps then bent as though in search of something.
+The Cain dude slowed his steps then bent as if in search of something.
 When he straightened, I gulped.
-In his hand was a wicked looking mace.
+In his grip was one wicked-looking mace.

 “Yo!”
 I called after Mr oblivious with my eyes still fixed on Cain.
 He was advancing now, a bitter scowl on his face.
 “Something is not right.
 I think this Cain dude is about to off you, man.”

-Mr Oblivious did not hear a word I said, he just stood there like an idiot, hands at akimbo as he gazed over the field.
+Mr. Oblivious just stood there like an idiot, hands at akimbo as he gazed over the field.
 By now Cain had crept closer and lifted the mace, ready to attack.